On Tuesday, May 9th, the Council of Ministers of Poland agreed to adopt the project of e-invoicing it had previously published as a draft.

 Some of the most relevant updates are:

-- Extension by an additional six months of the deadline for the implementation of the KSEF by taxpayers subjectively and objectively exempt from VAT - KSEF will be mandatory for them from 1 January 2025.
+- Extension by an additional six months of the deadline for implementing the KSEF by taxpayers subjectively and objectively exempt from VAT - KSEF will be mandatory for them from 1 January 2025.

 - Invoices from cash registers will be able to be issued in the current form until December 31, 2024.